wdemp/CSA-Study-Guide/README.md

 Identify Threats:
 All organizations for the most part all test and take preventive measures traditionally against: viruses, malware, spyware, trojans etc. However, certain organization.
 As are more prone to specific attacks that are geared towards them specifically
-For example " governemnt sponsored attack
+For example " governemnt sponsored advanced persistent threats typcially target government agencies, military